carnold18/PieAndPry/README.md

 ***

-- Define variables and access them within a Pry session
+- How do you define variables?
-- Method
+- How do you access variables within a Pry session?
 - What is a method?
   - What is an argument?
   - Can you pry within a method?